 Figure 1.
 General approach for lentiviral pseudotyping.
 (A) 293T cells are transfected with a plasmid encoding a lentiviral backbone (genome) expressing a marker protein, a plasmid expressing Spike, and plasmids expressing the other HIV proteins needed for virion formation (Tat, Gag-Pol, and Rev).
 The transfected cells produce virions with Spike on their surface.
-These virions can infect cells that express the ACE2 receptor for Spike.
-(B) We used three variants of Spike: the codon-optimized Spike from SARS-CoV-2 strain Wuhan-Hu-1, a variant containing mutations K1269A and H1271A in the cytoplasmic tail (such that the C-terminal five amino acids are ALAYT), and a variant in which the cytoplasmic tail of Spike has been replaced with that from influenza hemagglutinin (HA).
+These virions can infect cells that express the ACE2 receptor.
+(B) We used three variants of Spike: the codon-optimized Spike from SARS-CoV-2 strain Wuhan-Hu-1 starting at the NCBI annotated start site, a variant containing mutations K1269A and H1271A in the cytoplasmic tail (such that the C-terminal five amino acids are ALAYT), and a variant in which the cytoplasmic tail of Spike has been replaced with that from influenza hemagglutinin (HA).
 (C) Spike expression on the surface of cells transfected with the plasmids expressing our three Spike constructs was measured using flow cytometry 24 hours post-transfection.
-Spike expression was measured by staining with in-house produced CR3022 antibody [40–42] at a concentration of 10 ug/mL followed by staining with an anti-human Fc secondary antibody at a 1:100 dilution.
+Spike expression was measured by staining with in-house produced CR3022 antibody [40–42] at a concentration of 10 μg/mL followed by staining with an anti-human Fc secondary antibody at a 1:100 dilution.

-We used a HIV-based lentiviral system in which the backbone plasmid depends on a Tat-driven LTR promoter (as for second-generation lentiviruses), but for which the HIV proteins needed to drive virion assembly are split across multiple plasmids (as for third-generation lentiviruses).
+We used an HIV-based lentiviral system in which the backbone plasmid depends on a Tat-driven LTR promoter (as for second-generation lentiviruses), but for which the HIV proteins needed to drive virion assembly are split across multiple plasmids (as for third-generation lentiviruses).
 This system supports efficient production of Spike-pseudotyped particles.
 We used two different lentiviral backbones: one that uses a CMV promoter to drive expression of just ZsGreen, and another that uses a CMV promoter to drive exprssion of luciferase followed by an internal ribosome entry site (IRES) and ZsGreen (hereafter referred to as the ZsGreen and Luciferase-IRES-ZsGreen backbones).

-The Spike protein was from SARS-CoV-2 strain Wuhan-Hu-1 [43], with the nucleotide sequence codon optimized for expression in human cells.
+The Spike protein was from SARS-CoV-2 strain Wuhan-Hu-1 using the NCBI-annotated start site [43], with the nucleotide sequence codon optimized for expression in human cells.
 We used three variants of Spike (Figure 1B).
-The first variant was just the codon-optimized Spike.
+The first variant was simply the codon-optimized Spike.
 The second variant had two amino-acid mutations to basic residues in Spike’s cytoplasmic tail (K1269A and H1271A) that change the sequence of the five most C-terminal residues to ALAYT.
 This variant is hereafter referred to as Spike-ALAYT.
 The rationale for Spike-ALAYT was that for the original SARS-CoV, the two analagous mutations were shown to improve plasma-membrane expression of Spike by eliminating an endoplasmic reticulum retention signal [44,45].
 The third variant had the cytoplasmic tail of Spike replaced with that from influenza hemagglutinin (HA); this variant is hereafter referred to as Spike-HAtail.
 The rationale for Spike-HAtail was that for the original SARS-CoV, deleting Spike’s cytoplasmic tail or replacing it with that from other viruses was shown to improve pseudotyping efficiency [27,46–48].
 The sequences of all of the Spike and lentiviral plasmids are in File S1, and the plasmids are available from BEI Resources (see Materials and Methods for BEI catalog numbers).

 2.2.
 Target 293T cells constititutively expressing Spike’s ACE2 receptor.